Weekend Pass

 Weekend Pass is a 1984 U.S. comedy film written and directed by Lawrence Bassoff, based on a story by Mark Tenser.
-It's the first film for Phil Hartman under his real name.
+It was the first film for Phil Hartman under his real name.

 Premise

 Four Navy recruits fresh from boot camp graduation in San Diego spend a weekend pass together out on the town in Los Angeles before shipping out for further training.